-- further water quality sampling including neighbouring properties, supplying service reservoirs (where drinking water is stored) and treatment works. - checks to confirm that the water treatment works are operating as they should be.
+- further water quality sampling including neighbouring properties, supplying service reservoirs (where drinking water is stored) and treatment works - checks to confirm that the water treatment works are operating as they should be

 These steps should help us to determine whether there is a problem with the water system generally or if it is limited to a household's plumbing.
-Samples are analysed by our laboratory and if we identify an issue, we will be in touch within a few days.
+Samples are analysed by our laboratory and the results are available within a few days.